Bilz FAQ section

 In the food industry segment with its critical hygiene requirements, very high standards apply to installations to satisfy official requirements.
 To reach the vibration isolation in the installation of machines, e.g. by using levelling elements, stainless steel components are recommendable – they even meet clean room requirements.
 You can find various stainless-steel versions including accessories in our product range.

-How can I reduce the transmission of structure-borne sound?
+How can I reduce the transmission of structure-borne noise in industry?

 Structure-borne sound refers to mechanical vibrations that propagate in a solid body.
 The emitted airborne sound can be heard.
 This is where the vibration-isolated mounting of the source of interference can offer a remedy.
 Unlike steel springs, for example, Bilz products can also be used to isolate structure-borne sound.
 Find out more about vibration isolation technology here.